wanglawrence9998/scraper/README.md

 # scraper
-pupeeter for certain web page
+pupeeter for certain web page, like SPA web or need certain interaction